altocodenl/TODIS/readme.md

 In contrast with other conceptual frameworks to express computations, such as [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) or the [actor model](https://en.wikipedia.org/wiki/Actor_model), our framework doesn't consider certain operations (calls) as internal vs external from a global perspective.
 A call always sees its response as an external process, even if it happens on the same computer and even within the same program.
 If you zoom out and look at calls that are upstream of other calls, you are lumping the subcalls as part of one response.
 This is how you abstract the detail into a single value.
 In this way, the outside or inside only depends of your point of view.
 This also allows to go beyond the distinction between an event and a primitive process, treating everything to be a call and a response.
 In other words, in this framework, calls and responses are [fractal](https://en.wikipedia.org/wiki/Fractal) or [self-similar](https://en.wikipedia.org/wiki/Self-similarity).
 A call triggers a response that is itself made of calls.
 The advantage of this approach is that it is just simpler, requiring very few concepts and always having the same structure.

+In this framework, actors or process can be described in terms of calls.
+This allows us to have a view of them that is both more flexible and more precise.
+More flexible because we can choose to draw the boundaries around different calls to define what an actor or process is; and more precise because the actual functioning of actors and processes relies on calls.

 This framework also allows us to go beyond the concept of state as a special type of data.
 If the "system" is a part of the dataspace, the state of the system (or of a subsystem) is also a part of the dataspace.
 Everything exists within the same dataspace, so the data in the system is indistinguishable (or rather, integrated) with the rest of the system.
 Put in another way, the state of our system is [first class](https://en.wikipedia.org/wiki/First-class_citizen) and can therefore be considered to have an identity of its own.

 We have covered a lot of ground in this pillar.
 In a nutshell, we have found that the combination of a call and a response can express data change of any kind, just by using data itself.